j-tee/backend/docs/RESPONSE_STOCK_LEVELS_BUG_FIX.md

 3. Second pass distributes reservations
 4. All calculations use the same data snapshot

 ### **3. Reserved Stock Logic**

 **What "reserved" means:**

-> Reserved = Quantity in DRAFT or PENDING sales that haven't been completed yet
+> Reserved = Quantity in **DRAFT** sales (active carts) that haven't been completed yet

 **Clarifications:**
 - ✅ Calculated at **product level** (system-wide reservations)
 - ✅ Distributed **proportionally** to each warehouse
 - ✅ Includes reservations from **all storefronts**
+- ✅ **ONLY counts DRAFT status** - PENDING/PARTIAL/COMPLETED excluded
 - ❌ Does NOT filter expired reservations (consider as future enhancement)
 - ❌ Does NOT filter by storefront-to-warehouse mapping (uses proportional distribution)

+**Sale Status → Reservation Mapping:**
+- DRAFT sale → ✅ Counts as reserved (stock not committed)
+- PENDING sale → ❌ Does NOT count (stock already committed, awaiting payment)
+- PARTIAL sale → ❌ Does NOT count (stock already committed, partially paid)
+- COMPLETED sale → ❌ Does NOT count (stock already committed, fully paid)

 ### **4. Multi-Storefront vs Multi-Warehouse**